cirosantilli/git-tutorial/index.md

 It seems that making clone recursive by default is neither possible nor a good idea:
 <http://stackoverflow.com/questions/4251940/retrospectively-add-recursive-to-a-git-repo>

-## Update the content of a submodule
+## Update content of a submodule

     cd share
     git pull

-Now we have:
+Now from the main repository;

+    cd ..
     git status
         #modified:   shared (new commits)